Admission Date: September 26, 2018

 (6) Summary of Thesis (free format)

-Applicants who have not written a formal thesis are requested to submit the details of his/her research conducted at his/her home university.
+Applicants who have not written a formal thesis are requested to submit the details of their research at the last university attended.

 (7) English Proficiency Test Score Report (original, no photocopies)

-Applicants are required to submit an English proficiency test score report from TOEFL-iBT, TOEFL-PBT, TOEIC or the IELTS Academic Module taken on or after November 21, 2014.
-Score reports from TOEFL-ITP, TOEIC-IP or other proficiency tests not specifically listed above will not be accepted.
+Applicants are required to submit English proficiency test score reports from TOEFL-iBT, TOEFL-PBT, TOEIC, or the IELTS Academic Module taken on or after November 21, 2015.
+Score reports from the Institutional Testing Program of TOEFL or TOEIC (TOEFL-ITP, TOEIC-IP), TOEIC S&W, and other proficiency tests not specifically listed above will not be accepted.

-Applicants can request ETS or the British Council to send an official score report directly to Tokyo Institute of Technology.
-Tokyo Institute of Technology's institutional code number for TOEFL is "0215".
+Applicants can request that ETS or the British Council send an official score report directly to Tokyo Tech, ensuring that it reaches the International Student Exchange Division by the designated deadline.
+Tokyo Tech’s institutional code number for TOEFL is “0215”.

-(8) Recommendation Letter Applicants must by recommended by either a university with which Tokyo Tech has a formal agreement or a university with which Tokyo Tech has established bilateral activities.
-Applicants must obtain an official letter of recommendation from the university's president or representative (director or dean) addressed to the President of Tokyo Institute of Technology (free format) (original, no photocopies).
+Applicants must be recommended by either a university with which Tokyo Tech has a formal agreement or a university with which Tokyo Tech has established bilateral activities.
+Applicants must obtain an official letter of recommendation from the university’s president or representative (director or dean) addressed to the President of Tokyo Institute of Technology (free format) (original, no photocopies).
 The letter must be submitted from the university from which the applicant graduated or from which the applicant will graduate.